AdobeDocs/workfront.en/help/workfront-goals/goal-management/copy-goals.md

 description: You can copy goals in Adobe Workfront Goals to create a goal.
 Some of the original goal information transfers to the new goal.
 ---

-# Copy goals in `Adobe Workfront Goals`
+# Copy goals in Adobe Workfront Goals

-You can copy goals in  `Adobe Workfront Goals` to create a goal.
+You can copy goals in&nbsp;Adobe Workfront Goals to create a goal.
 Some of the original goal information transfers to the new goal.

 ## Access requirements